A cloud administrator can view, and make certain changes, to the network resources that have been data-collected from your project's cloud accounts.

-After you add a cloud account, data collection discovers the cloud account's network information and makes that information available for use.
-Networks, or subnets if you are working with Amazon Web Services or Microsoft Azure cloud accounts, are the IP-specific components of an available network domain.
+After you add a cloud account, data collection discovers the cloud account's network and security information and makes that information available for use.

+Tags provide a means for matching appropriate networks, and optionally network profiles, to network components in blueprints.
 Network tags are applied to every instance of that network, regardless of any network profiles in which the network may reside.
 Networks can be instanced into any number of network profiles.
 Regardless of network profile residency, a network tag is associated with that network wherever the network is used.
 Network tag matching occurs with other components in the blueprint after the blueprint has been matched with one or more network profiles.

-For related information, see What are Network Profiles.
+For related information, see What are network profiles.